Tag: genius loci

 The Place of Architecture The Architecture of Place – Part III: A Case Study

-01. Architecture, City and Landscape as a Total Environment I conclude this series of three articles focused on place, architecture and urban planning.
-While in The Place of Architecture The Architecture of Place – Part I: The Identity of Places I have spoken about the identity of places, proposing that the identity of a place should be understood in holistic…
+01. Architecture, City, and Landscape as a Total Environment I conclude this series of three articles focused on place, architecture and urban planning.
+While in The Place of Architecture The Architecture of Place – Part I: The Identity of Places I discussed the concept of place identity, proposing that the identity of a place should be understood in holistic and…

 Read more